🕓 11 min✏️ Published on

 🌌 Travel 🌌

-Days feel like they passed in minutes, but also in retrospect feel like entire weeks because they were so full with experiences.
-And then the same applies to weeks, were they feel like months and days at the same time.
-And then a month has seasons, entire themes unfolding, a narrative arc and structure to it, making a single month feel like so much more.
-And yet it passed by in what felt like a mere blip in conscious experience of time.
-Blink and you missed it, the month is gone, over.
-Filled with beautiful experiences, and lots and lots of memories, all of which I am deeply grateful for.
-But still, over in an instant, nonetheless.
+And then the month had seasons: entire themes unfolding, a narrative arc and structure to it, making a single month feel like so much more, like a year has gone by.
+And yet, at the same time, it passed by in what felt like a mere blip in conscious experience.
+Blink, and you missed it, an entire month gone, disappeared, time never to be returned.
+At least I can be happy that the time was filled with beautiful experiences—lots and lots of memories, all of which I am deeply grateful for.

-I can't believe that all of this has only been around two weeks of time, but looking back at the dates on the pictures, that's exactly how old they are and somehow this breaks my mind...
-It feels like so much longer, I keep thinking, that it can't have been two weeks since I last published the newsletter and looked at pictures and yet it has been no more and no less.
+I can't believe that all of this has only been around two weeks of time, but looking back at the dates on the pictures, that's exactly how old they are, and somehow this breaks my mind...
+It feels like so much longer, I keep thinking, that it can't have been two weeks since I last published the newsletter and looked at pictures, and yet it has been no more and no less.

 This thought fills me with so much excitement, it's ridiculous 😊